DannyBoyNYC/5-D3-bar-chart/readme.md

 const binGroups = binsGroup.selectAll("g").data(bins).join("g");
 ```

-The above code will create one new `<g>` element for each bin.
-We're going to place our bars within this group.
+Examine the svg in dev tools.
+The above creates one new `<g>` element for each bin.
+We're going to place our bars within these groups.

 Next up we'll draw our bars, but first we should calculate any constants that we'll need.